Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 - **Criticism of society**
   Society judges by appearance rather than character.
 Despite his intelligence and goodness, the creature is rejected purely because of his looks.
 The creature also questions human society itself: why people are cruel, why they murder, why there is inequality in wealth and status, and why property and money are so important.
 - **Abandonment**
-  The creature's existence is defined by abandonment: by his creator, the cottagers and society.
+  The creature's existence is defined by abandonment: by his creator, the cottagers, and society.

 ## Animal Farm

 **Animal Farm**, written by George Orwell in 1945, follows farm animals who rebel against their human owner to create an equal society.
 However, the pigs who lead the rebellion gradually become corrupt and take control, turning into the very oppressors they fought against.
 The story is a critique of totalitarianism.

-Orwell's work has been so influential that the term **Orwellian** is now used to describe totalitarian practices like government surveillance, propaganda and manipulation of truth.
+Orwell's work has been so influential that the term **Orwellian** is now used to describe totalitarian practices like government surveillance, propaganda, and manipulation of truth.

 The story is an **allegory**: it has a hidden political meaning.
 Nearly all events and characters represent real-life events and figures.